 Project Management Mace Group Ltd

-Acoustic Engineers Bureau Veritas UK Ltd
+Acoustic Engineer Bureau Veritas UK Ltd

-Landscape Architects BD Landscape Architects
+Landscape Architect BD Landscape Architects

 MEP Subcontractor Lorne Stewart Plc

 MEP Subconsultant Pope Consulting Ltd